delacylab/Century_of_Suicide/README.md

 # Code

 Code used to compute summary statistics is written in Python.
-Scripts include data quality check, filtering patients with specific demographic characteristics and/or ICD codes, and computation of age-standardized and indexed death rates.
+Scripts include filtering patients with specific demographic characteristics and/or ICD codes, and computation of age-standardized and indexed death rates.

 [To be updated]